PiotrZadka/Social-Network-PHP/readme.md

 Profile information can be updated anytime.

 ## View All Profiles
+It's **importaint** to make sure entire content of /assignment folder is copied into /htdocs folder otherwise this website might have viewing issues because hyperlinks used in this feature are linked to **localhost/browse_profiles.php**
 To view all set-up profiles, visit **/browse_profiles.php**.
 Click on a chosen username to view his/her profile.
 Only users with **set-up profiles** are visible.
 Back-end checks which user was clicked and generates new hyper-link that passes URL parameters to **/show_profile.php**.

 ## Visit specific Profile